phpbb/chameleon/docs/css-selectors.md

 #### Quasi-Qualified Selectors

-One thing that qualified selectors can be useful for is signalling where a class might be expected or intended to be used, for example:
+One thing that qualified selectors can be useful for is signaling where a class might be expected or intended to be used, for example:

 ```css